* This is the Consumer Version. *

 People must inform their doctor of all the drugs they are taking, including over-the-counter drugs, herbal products, and dietary supplements, because the damaged liver may not be able to process (metabolize) them.
 If people need to take drugs that are metabolized by the liver, much smaller doses are used to avoid further damage to the liver.
 Also, people may be taking a drug that can damage the liver and thus contribute cirrhosis.
 Such drugs are stopped whenever possible, and another drug is substituted if needed.

-Chronic hepatitis is treated with drugs, such as antiviral drugs or corticosteroids, and sometimes liver transplantation (see Chronic Hepatitis : Treatment).
+Chronic hepatitis is treated with drugs, such as antiviral drugs or corticosteroids, and sometimes liver transplantation (see page Chronic Hepatitis : Treatment).

 For complications, treatment includes